 Define clear business requirements

-Producing a requirements document as part of the Django software development process can help to:
+Producing this document as part of the Django software development process helps to:

-• Verify that there is a legitimate need for the new software to be built rather than simply purchasing a software solution off the shelf.
+- Verify that there is a legitimate need for new custom software rather than purchasing an existing solution.

-• Ensure the software development team has complete clarity on the requirements of the proposed business software.
+- Ensure the development team has complete clarity on the requirements of the proposed business software.

-• Provide a high degree of transparency right from the beginning of a project to all stakeholders who may be involved.
+- Provide a high degree of transparency right from the beginning of a project to all stakeholders.

-• Prevent the final software from needing extensive rework or changes due to missing criteria.
+- Prevent the final software from needing extensive rework due to missing or misunderstood criteria.

 Set up the Django development environment